 Nanox has decided to take its core technology to the next level and produce an imaging system based on the novel Nanox digital X-ray source.
-It can demonstrate all its benefits, including a smaller footprint and lower cost, without compromising the clinical quality of the image.
+It can demonstrate all its benefits, including a smaller footprint and lower cost.

 We aim for a unique, lightweight design.
 We have progressed through the development process, with models maturing from stage to stage.